US stocks lose ground in uneven trading to open December

 NEW YORK (AP) — Stocks fell in uneven trading on Wall Street Thursday and bond yields pulled back after the government reported that a measure of inflation that’s closely watched by the Federal Reserve eased in October.

-The S&P 500 fell 0.5% as of 10:19 a.m.
+The S&P 500 fell 0.4% as of 12:13 p.m.
 Eastern.
-The benchmark index was roughly split between gainers and losers, but some big tech stocks weighed down the broader market.
+There were slightly more losers than gainers in the benchmark index and the broader market was weighed down by some big tech stocks.

 Major indexes are coming off of their second straight month of gains.